 2. Choose wedding favors that go along with your theme.

 You may not have a particular theme but perhaps you have an awesome color palette.
-Make wedding favors that coordinate with your wedding, whether it be a small ribbon here or custom label there.
+Make wedding favors that coordinate with your wedding, whether it be a small ribbon here or a custom label there.
 The key here: the favors should go with the tone and theme of your wedding.

 Hint: a bit of ribbon or color you select for your favor labels will make them coordinate!